ChairunnisaAmanda/ChairunnisaAmanda.github.io/_posts/2025-10-06-starting-bioinformatics.md

 layout: post
 title: "How I Started in Bioinformatics with Zero Background"
 ---
-How I Started in Bioinformatics with Zero Background

 I never had a big reason for choosing bioinformatics.
 It just sounded interesting at the time.
 Maybe it was the mix of biology and technology that caught my attention, or maybe I was just curious about something new.
 Whatever it was, I found myself starting a degree in bioinformatics in the middle of the pandemic, trying to figure out what I had just signed up for.